-CTE-ROP maintains educational records in accordance with accreditation agency, State and Federal laws and carefully monitors and protects the release of any student information.
+Butte County ROP maintains educational records in accordance with the applicable accreditation agencies, as well as State and Federal laws, and carefully monitors and protects the release of any student information.
 Students have the right to review their own records.
 Students who are eighteen or older and enrolled in a postsecondary program must give written permission for anyone to review their records.